Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

 # Setting, getting, updating, and deleting certificates

-This sample demonstrates how to set, get, update and delete a certificate.
+This sample demonstrates how to set, get, update, and delete a certificate.
 To get started, you'll need a URI to an Azure Key Vault.
 See the [README](../README.md) for links and instructions.

 ## Creating a CertificateClient

 To create a new `CertificateClient` to create, get, update, or delete certificates, you need the endpoint to a Key Vault and credentials.
-You can use the `DefaultAzureCredential` to try a number of common authentication methods optimized for both running as a service and development.
+You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.

 In the sample below, you can set `keyVaultUrl` based on an environment variable, configuration setting, or any way that works for your application.